Lead researchers and project managers:

 Andreas Dwi Advento, Smart Research Institute

-Advento is a member of the SmartRI Crop Protection Departement, His career in SmartRI started since 2009, with a background is biology and an interest in insects.
-He is now in charge of a research program related to the control of insect damages in oil palm plantation, and the collection and analyze of the insect community and herbivory data.
+Advento coordinates the data collection at the BEFTA Understory Vegetation Project for SMARTRI and is a member of the SMARTRI Crop Protection Department.
+His career in SMARTRI started in 2009 and he has a background is biology and an interest in insects.
+He is now in charge of a research program related to the control of insect damage in oil palm plantations.

 Eleanor Slade, Nanyang Technological University